-, ,

 At the end of the internship, students should submit a high-quality report including the experience gained, requirements for additional skills and propose solution to the finance-related issues identified during the internship.
-The report should be prepared
+The report should be prepared adhering to

-Evaluation adhering to the guidelines approved by the Faculty.Logbook maintenance15 %
+Evaluation the guidelines approved by the Faculty.

-Logbook maintenance 13 /0
+Logbook maintenance 15 %

 Mentor report 20 %

 Internship report 40%

 Viva-voce 25 %